Must-Know Local SEO Statistics For Your Business Growth

 56% do not provide local web pages for each local store

-Moreover, they have untapped potential tobe chosen and convert more consumers:
+Moreover, they have untapped potential to be chosen and convert more consumers:

 66% do not respond to reviews frequently enough.